Skip to main content

 Additional Program Information

-PURPOSE: The Human Services program offers a career studies certificate in Substance Abuse Counseling Education designed to prepare students with the requisite professional knowledge, intervention skills, and values for delivering services in substance abuse counseling programs and addiction treatment.
-Courses in this curriculum can be used to meet the certification requirements of substance abuse counselors and substance abuse counseling assistants designated by the Health Professions Board of Counseling in the Commonwealth of Virginia.
+PURPOSE: The Human Services program offers a Career Studies Certificate in Substance Abuse Counseling Education designed to prepare students with the professional knowledge, intervention skills, and ethical values needed to provide services in substance abuse counseling and addiction treatment settings.
+Courses in this curriculum may be used to satisfy certification requirements for Substance Abuse Counselors and Substance Abuse Counseling Assistants as designated by the Virginia Board of Counseling within the Department of Health Professions.

-OCCUPATIONAL OBJECTIVES: Graduates may be employed in a variety of settings, including, but not limited to, hospital and residential-based treatment programs, community-based treatment programs, group homes, homeless shelters, residential halfway houses, and institutional and community-based juvenile and adult corrections.
-Students in recovery for a minimum of 2 years are also eligible to become credentialed as Peer Recovery Coaches and/or Certified Peer Recovery Specialists by external credentialing bodies.
+OCCUPATIONAL OBJECTIVES: Graduates may be employed in a variety of settings, including—but not limited to—hospital- and residential-based treatment programs, community-based treatment programs, group homes, homeless shelters, residential halfway houses, and institutional or community-based juvenile and adult corrections.
+Students in recovery for a minimum of two years are also eligible for credentialing as Peer Recovery Coaches and/or Certified Peer Recovery Specialists through external credentialing bodies.

 ADMISSION REQUIREMENTS: General college curricular admission.

 PROGRAM NOTES: The curriculum provides students with the requisite knowledge, skills, professional values, and attitudes necessary to practice in a diverse client and service delivery system.
-The program is also designed to enhance the professional knowledge, skills, and marketability of persons already employed in human services.
-Students should see their program advisor for information on the certification requirements of the Virginia Health Professions Board of Counseling for credentialing certified substance abuse counselors and certified substance abuse counselor assistants.
+The program is also designed to enhance the professional knowledge, skills, and marketability of individuals already employed in human services.
+Students should consult their program advisor for information on the certification requirements of the Virginia Board of Counseling under the Department of Health Professions for credentialing as Certified Substance Abuse Counselors (CSAC) or Certified Substance Abuse Counselor Assistants (CSAC-A).

-Students must attain a grade of “C” or higher in all courses with HMS prefixes.
-Those students who receive a final grade lower than “C” in any HMS course must repeat the course and earn a final grade of “C” or higher to satisfy graduation requirements.
+Students must earn a grade of “C” or higher in all HMS-prefixed courses.
+Any student who receives a final grade lower than “C” in an HMS course must repeat the course and earn a final grade of “C” or higher to meet graduation requirements.

-Students who have successfully completed any 2 of the following courses (HMS 220, HMS 258, HMS 260, or HMS 270) with a final grade of “C” or higher can enroll in the HMS 290 course.
+Students who have successfully completed any two of the following courses—HMS 220, HMS 258, HMS 260, or HMS 270—with a final grade of “C” or higher are eligible to enroll in HMS 290.
 For credentialing purposes, students will be placed at an internship location by the Program Head.
-Students must complete a 180 clock-hour internship learning experience in a Program-approved agency site that has been verified by the instructor of the HMS 290 course.
-Students are expected to provide their own transportation to the agency.
-Further:
+Students must complete a 180-clock-hour internship at a program-approved agency site, verified by the HMS 290 course instructor.
+Students are expected to provide their own transportation to the internship site.

-- Students should meet with their faculty advisor at least once per academic semester and check their advisement report by accessing their Student Information System (SIS) portal.
+1. Students should meet with their faculty advisor at least once per academic semester and review their advisement report through the Student Information System (SIS) portal.

-- Some agency internship sites may require criminal background, sex offender registry checks, and a TB screening as a condition for placement.
-When this is the case, students will be expected to cover any costs incurred.
+2. Some internship agency sites may require criminal background checks, sex offender registry checks, and TB screening as conditions of placement.
+Students are responsible for any associated costs.